 And standardized testing, if you are or have a school-age child.

-In my area of the country, it seems school districts have chosen testing that winds up by calculating a Lexile score for a child's reading level.
+In my area of the country, it seems school districts have chosen testing that calculates a Lexile score for a child's reading level with an associated score range.
 Lexile is a company that uses a software program to analyze books for word usage, sentence length, etc. and produce a Lexile Text Measure for each book (I copied the description from the Lexile Analyzer site):

 Generally, longer sentences and words of lower frequency lead to higher Lexile ® measures; shorter sentences and words of higher frequency lead to lower Lexile ® measures.
 Texts such as lists, recipes, poetry and song lyrics are not analyzed because they lack conventional punctuation.